 To ensure the new system is supported after the project is completed, significant preparation is required.
 Linea assists clients with this preparation – we refer to this subproject as technical readiness.
-Specifically, we work with IT staff and the PAS vendor to create a future support model, including the roles that will be required, staffing levels for each role, and technical skills needed.
+Specifically, we work with IT staff and the administration system vendor to create a future support model, including the roles that will be required, staffing levels for each role, and technical skills needed.
 We assist with determining which roles should be fulfilled by the vendor versus internal IT.

 Included in this analysis is the decision on where and how to host the application, to outsource the platform infrastructure to a third party or utilize the vendor for this service.
 We ensure the vendor has created sufficient technical training materials and has a robust technical training program.
 If internal IT does not have the required skill set, we assist in suggesting training programs or assist with recruitment of additional staff members.